Apollo3zehn/FluentModbus/doc/index.md

 var floatValue = myFloatSpan[0];
 ```

-The data remain unchanged during all of these calls. _Only the interpretation changes._ However, one disadvantage is that this type cannot be used in all code locations (e.g. in ```async``` functions).
-Therefore, if you run into these limitations, you can simply convert the returned data to a plain array (which is essentially a copy operation):
+The data remain unchanged during all of these calls. _Only the interpretation changes._ However, one disadvantage is that the `Span<T>` type cannot be used in all code locations (e.g. in `async` functions).
+Therefore, if you run into these limitations, you can either call the async version of the function code or convert the returned data to a plain array (which is essentially a copy operation):

 ```cs
 float[] floatArray = floatSpan.ToArray();